tailwindlabs/tailwindcss.com/source/docs/adding-new-utilities.blade.md

 ## Using CSS

-The easiest way to add your own utilities to Tailwind is to simply add them to your CSS.
+One way to add your own utilities to Tailwind is to add them to your CSS.

 @component('_partials.tip-good')
 Add any custom utilities to the end of your CSS file